Why choose Bloq?

 We have a tight credit control system and we rarely have had to revert to solicitors to collect unpaid service charges.
 In most cases, clear issuing of service charge bills and reminders where necessary are sufficient.
 Where money is still not forthcoming we follow a Debt Collection Policy which reminders leaseholders of their obligations under the lease or transfer that they signed when they bought the property, and works with them to unblock any issues to payment.
 We are aware that referral to solicitors only escalates costs for the non-paying leaseholders so we would only do this as a last resort.

 How do you deal with complaints?

-We are confident that our clients are happy with the service we provide.
-And we welcome feedback over where we can improve.
-Sometimes however, we accept that occasionally things can go wrong, and in such an event we welcome the opportunity to deal with any complaint fairly and promptly.
+We are confident that our clients are happy with the service we provide, and we always encourage and welcome feedback over where we can improve.
+We accept that occasionally things can go wrong, and in such an event we welcome the opportunity to deal with any complaint fairly and promptly.
 A copy of our Complaints Procedure can be found here.

 Do you offer an out-of-hours service?

 Yes.
 Outside of normal working hours our telephone number goes straight through to our Emergency Out of Hours support.
 24/7, 365 days a year.